 One of the criteria in the IELTS interview is producing sounds clearly so that they can be understood.
 This is important if you are to score well in the Pronunciation section of the IELTS Speaking.
 If the sounds that you produce make the listener/examiner confused about what you are saying, then you will do badly […]Read more "How to pronounce /n/ in IELTS Speaking"

 Quite often, learners are taught to pay attention to prominent words that are usually stressed in a sentence to help understand the importance of content words.
 However, when teaching students pronunciation, I have discovered that learners have not been given much focus on the significance of unstressed words within sentences.
-Consequently, when speaking, they tend […]Read more "Non-prominent words in IELTS Speaking"
+Consequently, when speaking, they tend […]Read more "6 Recommended Sites to Practise Non-Prominent Words in IELTS Speaking"

 One of the few problems that some students face when it comes to speaking is pronouncing the /ɜ:/ sounds clearly.
 Quite often, I hear /ɑ:/ instead, when words like girl are uttered or /ɔ:/ in words like work.
-In many instances, I’ve found my students saying I walk to walk when they mean I walk […]Read more "Producing clear sounds in IELTS Speaking"
+In many instances, I’ve found my students saying I walk to walk when they mean I walk […]Read more "6 Useful Resources for Pronunciation in IELTS Speaking"

 One of the most important aspects of improving pronunciation is being aware of various sounds in a language.
 Although there are 26 alphabets in English, there are in fact 44 different sounds that learners have to use.
-Sometimes, it is not enough to just rely on electronic or digital translators to help you distinguish these […]Read more "Sounds of English in IELTS Speaking"
+Sometimes, it is not enough to just rely on electronic or digital translators to help you distinguish these […]Read more "5 Brilliant Activities to Practise Pronunciation in IELTS Speaking!"